'Sunday Night Football' prediction, odds, time: Bears vs. 49ers picks from Niners expert who's 18-4

-'Sunday Night Football' prediction, odds, spread, time: Bears vs. 49ers picks from expert on 18-4 run
+'Sunday Night Football' prediction, odds, spread, start time: Bears vs. 49ers picks from expert on 18-4 roll

 SportsLine expert Micah Roberts has revealed his picks for the Chicago Bears vs. San Francisco 49ers in the Week 17 NFL matchup on 'Sunday Night Football'

 The San Francisco 49ers will look to move one step closer to earning the NFC West title and top seed in the conference when they take on the Chicago Bears on 'Sunday Night Football.'
 Chicago is coming off a 22-16 overtime win over the Green Bay Packers on Dec.
 20, while San Francisco defeated the Indianapolis Colts 48-27 on Monday.
 The Bears (11-4), who have won the NFC North, are 5-3 on the road this season.
-The 49ers (11-4), who are second in the NFC West, are 4-2 on their home field in 2025.
+The 49ers (11-4), who are second in the NFC West, are 4-2 on their home field.
+George Kittle (ankle) is out, while Ricky Pearsall (knee) is active for San Fran.
+Bears wide receiver Rome Odunze (foot) is out as is fellow wideout Olamide Zaccheaus.

 Kickoff from Levi's Stadium in Santa Clara, Calif., is set for 8:20 p.m.
 ET.
 San Francisco leads the all-time series 36-33-1, including wins in two of the last three meetings.
-The 49ers are 3.5-point favorites in the latest Bears vs. 49ers odds at DraftKings Sportsbook, while the over/under for total points scored is 52.5.
+The 49ers are 3.5-point favorites in the latest Bears vs. 49ers odds at DraftKings Sportsbook, while the over/under for total points scored is 51.5.
+San Fran is at -195 on the money line (risk $195 to win $100), with Chicago at +163 (risk $100 to win $163).
 Before you make any 49ers vs. Bears picks, make sure to check out the 'Sunday Night Football' predictions from SportsLine NFL expert Micah Roberts.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like Christian McCaffrey anytime TD scorer: